 Silk is one of the oldest textile fibers knopwn to man.
 The history of the silkworm, which is also the story of silk, which originated in ancient China.
 Some of the stories have been handed down through the generations and are probably based party on fact and partly on legend and myth.
 Legend dates the developments of silk to the 27th Century BC when the Chinese first began weaving the cacoon fibers into luxurious silk fabric.
 Many authors or more conservative, but most agree that it was some time before the 1300 BC.
 The most

-The Byzantines: The Roman Empire at the end of the 4th century AD splint into a Western and Eastern Empire which is today known as Byzantium.
+The Roman Empire at the end of the 4th century AD splint into a Western and Eastern Empire which is today known as Byzantium.
 The Emperor Justinian of Constantinople was responsible for obtaining the secret of silk production in the West.
-He learned the secret of silk from two poor monks.
-Justinian send them back to China to get some eggs and mulberry shoots for him.
+He learned the secret of silk from two poor Nestorian monks.
+Justinian sent them back to China to get some eggs and mulberry shoots for him.
 They returned many years later with the eggs and shoots hidden inside their hollowed-out walking sticks/ bamboo staves (about 550 AD).
 They then oversaw the birth of a new silk industry.
 The Byzantine state created imperial workshops throughout Anatolia, The imperial workshops monopolized production and the Byzantine state attempted to keep silk an imperial secret.
 The Byzantines undercut the market for basic-grade silk.
 High-quality luxurious silk textiles were a different matter.
 They coninued to be woven in China and commanding high prices throughout the Silk Road, even in Byzantium.
 Commerce along the Silk Road thus continued as before.
 Eventually Byzantiym became renowed for its luxurios silks, at least in Europe.

 If the moths were allowed to emerge from the cocoons, they would make holes in the silk thread.
 The silkworm farmers kill the pupas inside the cocoons by baking them in a hot oven.
 Then they soak the cocoons in boiling water to loosen the threads.
 A person finds the end of the thread and places it on a winding bobbin.
 Then a machine unrolls the cocoon, winding the silk from five cocoons together to make one silk thread.
 Then the thread is woven into cloth.